the1lab/1lab/src/Data/Wellfounded/Properties.lagda.md

 module Data.Wellfounded.Properties where
 ```

-It was mentioned in the definition of `Acc`{.Agda} that that being
+It was mentioned in the definition of `Acc`{.Agda} that being accessible
-accessible is a proposition, but this has not yet been established.
-We
+is a proposition, but this has not yet been established.
+We can do so
-can do so using, as usual, induction:
+using, as usual, induction:

 <!--
 ```agda